Date: May 19, 2006

 3.4 What physical evidence does a Service officer collect?

-tagging, and packaging physical evidence items.
-It includes brief
+preserving, recording, marking, tagging, and packaging physical evidence items.

-instructions for handling “fragile” items and other specific types of
+It includes brief instructions for handling “fragile” items and other specific

-physical evidence.
-For more detailed packaging and shipping procedures,
+types of physical evidence.
+For more detailed packaging and shipping

 B. Definition of Physical Evidence.
 Physical evidence is any object, or physical characteristic of an object, that we can use to establish the commission of a violation or to establish a link between the suspect, the victim, and the crime scene.
 Physical evidence also includes any object, or impression of an object that a subject takes from or leaves at a crime scene or which is otherwise related to a violation.